MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ConvsVsAllConvs.md

 > [!IMPORTANT]
 > - If you use an automated bidding [bid strategy](hlp_BA_CONC_BidStrategy.md), clearing the **Include in "Conversions"** checkbox will result in these conversions no longer factoring into automated bidding calculations.
 > - The **Include in "Conversions"** setting does not affect view-through conversions (not everyone has this feature yet).
 View-through conversions appear in both columns by default.
 [Learn more about view-through conversions](hlp_BA_CONC_ViewThroughConv.md).
-> - Conversions that won't optimize campaign performance will only show up in the “All conversions” column.
+> - Conversions that won't optimize campaign performance will only show up in the â€œAll conversionsâ€ column.

 ## How to change the Include in "Conversions" setting for a conversion goal